 I clenched the fork in my hand so hard, the knuckles were turning white.
-“I let you be in charge and then what, Kenneth?”
-I asked and he closed his eyes and sighed because I’d just said his full name and his expressions told me he wasn’t in mood for another argument.
+"I let you be in charge and then what, Kenneth?"
+I asked and he closed his eyes and sighed because I'd just said his full name and his expressions told me he wasn't in the mood for another argument.
 I continued.
-“You think your part time job is gonna be able to cover the rent or the electricity bills?”
+"You think your part-time job is gonna be able to cover the rent or the electricity bills?"

 "I'm just saying you shouldn't have taken this offer.
 You have no idea what you're getting yourself into."
 He said, his clear blue eyes staring at me which reminded me so much of our father.